-VI.
-RECITALS
+VI) RECITALS

-- 1. Lands for which the State(s) are responsible for wildland fire protection in the State of Tennessee and the lands for which the respective Federal Agencies are responsible, are intermingled or adjacent in some areas, and wildland fires on these intermingled or adjacent lands may present a threat to the lands of the other. - 2.
-The Parties to this Agreement maintain fire protection and fire management organizations. - 3.
-It is to the mutual advantage of the Parties to this Agreement to coordinate efforts for the prevention and detection of, and responses to wildfires, fuels management, suppression, non-wildland fire emergencies (as authorized), and cooperative projects for resource and protection objectives in and adjacent to their areas of responsibility, and to limit duplication and improve efficiency and effectiveness. - 4.
-It is the intent of the Parties to this Agreement that state and local resources be available to assist in fire management activities on all federal lands, and on other lands upon which the Federal Agencies are responsible to protect. - 5.
-It is the intent of the Parties to this Agreement that federal resources be available to assist in fire management activities on all state and private lands the State and local entities are responsible to protect. - 6.
-The USFS, BLM, BIA, NPS, and FWS have entered into a National Interagency Agreement for Wildland Fire Management to cooperate in all aspects of fire management. - 7.
-It is noted that local fire resources are often mobilized within a state pursuant to a separate state MOU or Agreement with local fire departments or fire organizations, with reimbursement handled according to the terms detailed within that MOU or Agreement. - 8.
-It is expected that all federal, state and local agencies will coordinate assistance and operations during Stafford Act responses by following the procedures and requirements established in the NRF.
-This Agreement documents the commitment of the Parties to provide cooperation, resources, and support to the Secretary of Homeland Security and Administrator of the FEMA in the implementation of the NRF, as appropriate and consistent with their own authorities and responsibilities.
+1. Lands for which the State is responsible for wildland fire protection in Mississippi and the lands for which the respective Federal Agencies are responsible, are intermingled or adjacent in some areas, and wildland fires on these intermingled or adjacent lands may present a threat to the lands of the other;

+- 2. The Parties to this Agreement maintain fire protection and fire management organizations; - 3.
+It is to the mutual advantage of the Parties to this Agreement to coordinate efforts for the prevention and detection of, and responses to wildfires, fuels management, suppression, non-wildland fire emergencies (as authorized), and cooperative projects for resource and protection objectives in and adjacent to their areas of responsibility, and to limit duplication and improve efficiency and effectiveness; - 4.
+It is the intent of the Parties to this Agreement that State and resources be available to assist in fire management activities on all federal lands, and on other lands upon which the Federal Agencies are responsible to protect; - 5.
+It is the intent of the Parties to this Agreement that federal resources be available to assist in fire management activities on all state and private lands the State is responsible to protect. - 6.
+The USFS, BLM, BIA, NPS, and FWS have entered into a national Interagency Agreement for Wildland Fire Management to cooperate in all aspects of fire management. - 7.
+It is noted that local fire resources are often mobilized within a state pursuant to a separate state MOU or agreement with local fire departments or fire organizations, with reimbursement handled according to the terms detailed within that MOU or agreement. - 8.
+It is expected that all federal, state and local agencies will coordinate assistance and operations during Stafford Act responses by following the procedures and requirements established in the National Response Framework (NRF).
+This agreement documents the commitment of the Parties to provide cooperation, resources, and support to the Secretary of Homeland Security and Administrator of the Federal Emergency Management Agency (FEMA) in the implementation of the NRF, as appropriate and consistent with their own authorities and responsibilities.
 Some state and local resources are limited by statute to wildland fire response, requiring the governor to specifically approve mobilization outside of their state for non-fire emergencies.
-State emergency declarations and responses for all-hazard and non-Stafford Act responses are outside the scope of this Agreement. - 9.
-The Responsibilities of the Parties to this Agreement shall be distinguished as follows: - A. Jurisdictional Agency-Agency having land and resource management responsibility for a specific geographical or functional area as provided by federal, state or local law.
-Under no circumstances may a Jurisdictional Agency abdicate legal responsibilities as provided by federal or state law.

-- B. Protecting Agency-Agency responsible for providing direct incident management within a specific geographical area pursuant to its jurisdictional responsibility or as specified and provide by contract, cooperative agreement, or other agreement or arrangement. - C. Supporting Agency-Agency providing suppression or other support and resource assistance to a Protecting Agency.
+State emergency declarations and responses for all hazard and non-Stafford Act responses are outside the scope of this agreement. - 9.
+The Responsibilities of the Parties to this Agreement shall be distinguished as follows: - a.
+Jurisdictional Agency The agency having land and resource management responsibility for a specific geographical or functional area as provided by federal, state or local law.
+Under no circumstances may a jurisdictional Agency abdicate legal responsibilities as provided by federal or state law. - b.
+Protecting Agency Agency responsible for providing direct incident management within a specific geographical area pursuant to its jurisdictional responsibility or as specified and provide by contract, cooperative agreement, or other agreement or arrangement. - c.
+Supporting Agency An Agency providing suppression or other support and resource assistance to a protecting agency.

-In consideration of the mutual commitments and conditions herein made, the Parties agree as follows:
+In consideration of the mutual commitments and conditions herein made, the parties agree as

-VII.
-INTERAGENCY COOPERATION
+VII) INTERAGENCY COOPERATION